slevithan/regex/README.md

   [![bundle][bundle-src]][bundle-href]
 </div>

 The Regex+ library (package name: `regex`) provides a template tag named `regex`.
-This tag extends JavaScript regular expressions with key features that make regexes more powerful and dramatically more readable.
-The `regex` tag returns native `RegExp` instances that run with native performance, and can exceed the performance of regex literals you'd write yourself.
+This tag modernizes JavaScript regular expressions with defaults based on best practices and support for new features that make regexes more powerful and dramatically more readable.
+The `regex` tag returns native `RegExp` instances that run with native performance and can exceed the performance of regex literals you'd write yourself.

 **With the Regex+ library, JavaScript steps up as one of the best regex flavors** alongside PCRE and Perl, possibly surpassing C++, Java, .NET, Python, and Ruby.